-Maastricht offers the chance to explore the Netherlands in a way you have never seen it before!
-Castles, centuries-old city walls, the cuisine, all contributing to the appeal of what makes Maastricht so unique.
+Maastricht offers the chance to explore the Netherlands in a way you have never seen it before.
+Castles, centuries-old city walls, incredible cuisine, all contributing to the appeal of what makes Maastricht so unique.

 Founded as early as Roman times, Maastricht is rich in history and cultural importance.
 Due to Maastricht’s proximity to several other countries, it differs from the rest of the country and is often said to be the ‘most European’ place in the Netherlands.